Skip to main content

 Identity Verification and Authentication Standard for Digital Health and Care Services

-Provide a consistent approach to identity management across digital health and care services, covering verification, authentication and clinical authorisation.
+This information standard provides for a consistent approach to identity management across digital health and care services, covering verification and authentication.

 About this standard